SCIENTAINMENT

 Support criteria

-• The project is innovative and conveys relevant knowledge from sciences, economy and society (including political education) in an entertaining way;
+• The project is innovative and conveys relevant knowledge from science and technology, economy, society and politics in an entertaining way.

-• The communication channels and media partnership are chosen so that the project reaches the widest possible audience;
+• The communication channels and media partnerships are chosen so that the project reaches as wide an audience as possible.

-• The project will be designed and implemented by a team that is as interdisciplinary as possible, combining science and other areas (such as sport, popular culture, new media).
+• The project team is as interdisciplinary as possible, with expertise from science and the relevant areas (e.g. education, culture, media).

-Funding will not be given to events and projects involving marketing or institutional communication activities or research on science communication.
+Funding will not be given to events, exhebitions and projects involving marketing or institutional communication activities or research on science communication.

 Submission of projects